Ryan Thompson (pitcher): Tampa Bay Rays

-Thompson was chosen by the Tampa Bay Rays in the minor league phase of the 2018 Rule 5 Draft on December 13, 2018.
+The Tampa Bay Rays selected Thompson in the minor league phase of the Rule 5 draft on December 13, 2018.
 Thompson spent the 2019 season with the High-A Charlotte Stone Crabs and the Double-A Montgomery Biscuits, recording a 2.70 ERA in 16 games between the two teams.

 Thompson made the Rays' Opening Day roster in 2020.
 On July 24, 2020, he made his MLB debut.
-In his debut campaign, Thompson was 1-2 with one save and a 4.44 ERA.
+In his debut campaign, Thompson was 1–2 with one save and a 4.44 ERA.
 In 2021, Thompson was shut down in late June due to right shoulder inflammation, and was later placed on the 60-day injured list on August 3.
 On September 24, 2021, it was announced that Thompson would undergo surgery to address thoracic outlet syndrome.
 He finished the year with a 2.38 ERA in 36 appearances.

 On June 4, 2022, Thompson, along with four other Rays teammates, opted out of wearing a Rays team logo and cap in support of LGBTQ+ Pride, during the team's annual Pride Night celebration at Tropicana Field.
+In 47 games for the team in 2022, he posted a 3.80 ERA with 39 strikeouts and 3 saves in 42 2/3 innings pitched.

+Thompson made 18 appearances for the Rays in 2023, struggling to a 6.11 ERA with 12 strikeouts in 17 2/3 innings pitched.
+On August 16, 2023, Thompson was designated for assignment following the promotion of Héctor Pérez.
+Thompson was released by the Rays the next day, after clearing waivers.

+Arizona Diamondbacks

+On August 19, 2023, Thompson signed a minor league contract with the Arizona Diamondbacks organization.
+After two scoreless appearances for the Triple–A Reno Aces, the Diamondbacks selected Thompson's contract to the major league roster on August 27.